Phdery/BlackJack-Brawl/ProjectDocument.md

     - Stand button
   - Enemy

-Also checks if there are anymore enemies left after defeating one, which we didn't end up using.
+Table also checks if there are any more enemies left after defeating one and loads enemy, which we didn't end up using.

 ## Game Logic (Player/Enemy) (Alex Chen)